netdata/netdata/collectors/ebpf.plugin/README.md

 It also brings latency charts for several different filesystems.

 #### Latency Algorithm
-We calculate the difference between the calling and return times, this spans disk I/O, file system operations (lock, I/O), run queue latency and all events related to the monitored action.
+We calculate the difference between the calling and return times, spanning disk I/O, file system operations (lock, I/O), run queue latency and all events related to the monitored action.

 #### ext4